Backdoor

 Is it safe for a government to have a backdoor?

 No. Many governments, government agencies, and police argue that backdoors should be made to help them with their investigations.
 However, all experts agree that creating a backdoor can (and has in the past) allow others to discover and exploit the opening.
-Essentially, there is no such thing as a safe backdoor.
+Essentially, there's no such thing as a safe backdoor.

 What if the backdoor was password protected?